PX4/PX4-user_guide/en/config/airspeed.md

 1. Shield the sensor from the wind (i.e. cup it with your hand).
    Take care not to block any of its holes.
 1. Click **OK** to start the calibration.
-1. Blow into the tip of the pitot tube to signal the end of calibration.
+1. Once asked for, blow into the tip of the pitot tube to signal the end of calibration.

    :::tip
    Blowing into the tube is also a basic check that the dynamic and static ports are installed correctly.